maki3cat/mkraft/readme.md

 #### (3) Log Matching
 We compare the tuples of (index, term and log) of all nodes to check if this is matched.

-#### (4) Leader Completeness (UT)
+#### (4) Leader Completeness (UT-ok)
-This one is a bit hard to verify, but this property is guaranteed by Log Matching and Vote Restriction, so we check this property by checking the 2 property/restriction indirectly.
+This one is a bit hard to verify directly, but this property is guaranteed by Log Matching and Vote Restriction, so we check this property by checking the 2 property/restriction indirectly.
 For the voting restriction, we validate it by unit-testing to guarantee the vote cannot be true if the restriction is broken.
 (marked with invariant)